 The storyline is realistic, age-appropriate, and effective.
 I’m absolutely blown away by the illustrations and appreciate the inclusion of diverse characters.
 I recommend this book to any elementary teacher, counselor, or psychologist.
 It would be perfect as a whole class read aloud, a small group (classroom or counseling), or for individual students.

 If you’d like a copy of the free printable resources (see below) to accompany this book, please subscribe to my newsletter here.
-Your password for the free resource library will appear in your first email.

 You may also be interested in these posts: